 Preparing for any interview can be challenging, but what about an interview at your dream college or university?
-Here an admission insider gives his top tips for knocking their socks off.

 In today’s competitive environment, institutions of higher learning are promoting more and more what makes them unique—what they can offer that no other school can and thus give students an advantage.
 That’s a boon to graduating students from those institutions.
 But in the application process, students must demonstrate what makes them unique as well.